 - Grass (Bermuda, brome, false oat grass, Rhodes, fescue, heath grass, orchard grass, ryegrass, Timothy-grass, meadow grass, ryegrass)

-These grains, legumes and grasses are combined in varying mixtures and proportions to make feed grains for different animals.
+These grains, (especially barley grain), legumes, and grasses are combined in varying mixtures and proportions to make feed grains, for different animals.

 FEED GRAINS IN ALL FORMS

-Animal feed grains are not only a healthy, animal-specific mix of the crops mentioned above, but are also a blend of additional raw materials and additives.
-Commercially-manufactured feed grains, include some of the following:
+Animal feed grains, such as barley grain, are not only a healthy and contain animal-specific mixes of the crops mentioned above, but they are also a blend of additional raw materials and additives.
+Commercially-manufactured feed grains, particularly barley grain feeds, include some of the following:

-- Biochar for cattle is carbonized biomass similar to charcoal, that is often used in acute medical treatment of animals, especially cattle, for many centuries.
+- Biochar for cattle is carbonized biomass similar to charcoal, that has been used for centuries for the acute medical treatment of animals, especially cattle.
 Since 2010, livestock farmers increasingly use biochar as a regular feed supplement to improve animal health, increase nutrient intake efficiency and productivity.

 - Bran is a popular livestock feed that has the advantage of being very palatable to most animals.
 Wheat bran is a bulky feed that can be used to lighten dense, heavy feed mixtures that can be readily incorporated into mashes.